Tines Pages and Applications Bootcamp Guide

 Github Username: <<employee.username>>

-Finally, you are going to add a second button, so the approver can deny the change if they need to.
+Finally, you are going to add two buttons, so the approver can either approve or deny the change if they need to.

-Drag a button element from the left pane and place it below the main button, and then change the buttons to read as “Approve” and “Deny”.
+Drag the button elements from the left pane and place in the center.
+Change the buttons to read as “Approve” and “Deny”.

 When you are done, your page preview will resemble the following: